comotion/VSF/README.rst

 Quick Start
 ===========

-To use VSF you will need the vsf and vsthrottle vmods, as well as Varnish 6.x.
+To use VSF you will need the vsf vmod, as well as Varnish 6.x.
 Start by installing Varnish 6.0 as per https://varnish-cache.org/releases/rel6.0.0.html

 Install instructions vary by OS and distro, but are roughly::